validmind/release-notes/README.md

 - `site/` - Output directory for generated release notes
   - `installation/` - Contains release notes and release history
   - `releases/` - Individual release documentation

-## Contributing

-When contributing to this repository, please ensure:
-- PR titles are clear and descriptive
-- External release notes are included in PR descriptions
-- Appropriate labels are applied to PRs
-- Content follows the established formatting guidelines